Prior to Receiving Payments

 A is the amount the United States is entitled to recover

-t is the total number of months in the recipient's period of obligated service in accordance with Section 108
+t is the total number of months in the participant's period of obligated service in accordance with Section 108

-s is the number of months of the service obligation period served by the recipient in accordance with Section 108
+s is the number of months of the service obligation period served by the participant in accordance with Section 108

 The above information concerning damages for breach of the LRP contract is taken from Section 108 of the Indian Health Care Improvement Act (IHCIA).